ESE519positive/ESE519positive.github.io/README.md

                 else :
                     urequests.get(url = 'https://api.thingspeak.com/update?api_key=6M9XOWZ408MD81G3&field1=check')

-The \code{ss} here is to ensure that the system has enough time to process the drink request without calling for the same action for multiple times.
+The `sleep_ms(4000)` here is to ensure that the system has enough time to process the drink request without calling for the same action for multiple times.

 ## Troubleshooting